-Another popular project management tool is Monday, which can help you create tasks, assign them to team members, and monitor progress.
+Another popular project and workflow management tool is Monday, which can help you create tasks, assign them to team members, and monitor progress.
 But you can also automate repetitive tasks in Monday to save time.
 When a new sales lead comes into your email, for instance, you can automatically add it to your sales pipeline to not only save yourself some extra work, but also ensure it gets attention as soon as possible.

 Among Wrike’s benefits is the ability to create custom workflows that help you monitor the statuses of your projects.
 More advanced users can take advantage of Wrike’s automation tool that assigns tasks, manages task statuses, and more.

 The best thing about Hive is that team members can customize their views to see things in the format they like.
 So, while you may prefer to see tasks in list format, other team members might prefer Gantt charts or Kanban boards.
 The information remains the same, but each person gets the visual tools that work best for them.